mmcc-xx/WhosAtMyFeeder/README.md

 ![screenshot](screenshot2.jpg)

 This app acts as sidecar to [Frigate](https://frigate.video/) to identify the species of the birds that Frigate detects.
+It is using the bird species classifier model found here: https://tfhub.dev/google/lite-model/aiy/vision/classifier/birds_V1/3

 **Prequisites**